 All of the cataract surgeons at Apex Eye are board-certified and are specifically skilled at removing cataracts.

 There are a variety of IOLs available and most people are given a choice between a Monofocal IOL, Toric IOL, or Multifocal IOL.
 Each type restores vision, but in different ways.

 - Monofocal IOLs – These are the most common lenses implanted.
 They have equal power in all areas of the lens.
 They can provide good distance vision, but typically require glasses are still needed for up-close vision (i.e., reading, writing) and astigmatism correction.
 These are considered basic, standard lenses for Cataract surgery.

 - Toric IOLs – This type of lens has more power in one specific region in the lens to correct astigmatism as well as distance vision for many individuals.
 Most people still require glasses for all up-close tasks.
 Toric IOLs are considered a premium lens implant.

 - Multifocal IOLs – This is one of the latest advancements in lens technology.
 These lenses have a variety of regions with different powers restoring the ability to see at all distances (distance, intermediate, up-close).
-These lenses can eliminate the need for eyeglasses, reading glasses, bifocals or trifocals after Cataract Surgery.
-Multifocal IOLs cannot correct astigmatism, however.
-Common brands of multifocal lenses are Crystalens®, ReSTOR®, ReZoom™ or Tecnis® Multifocal Lens.
+These lenses can reduce the dependence on eyeglasses, reading glasses, bifocals or trifocals after Cataract Surgery.
+Common brands of multifocal lenses are ReSTOR®, ReZoom™ or Tecnis® Multifocal Lens.
 Multifocal IOLs are considered a premium lens implant.

 For most people, the cost of Cataract surgery is partially or completely covered by private insurance or Medicare.
 While the actual surgery is typically covered, most private insurances and Medicare only cover the cost of basic monofocal IOLs.
 Patients must pay the additional amount for premium IOLs.